 β Why is the Noindex Tag Important in SEO?

 Using the noindex tag allows for precise control over which pages appear in search results, helping avoid indexing of duplicate content, low-quality pages, or sensitive information.
 It ensures that only valuable pages contribute to your site's visibility in search rankings.
+Additionally, it can improve user experience by preventing users from landing on pages that do not provide useful information, thereby reducing bounce rates and enhancing overall site performance.

 βοΈ How Does the Noindex Tag Work?